Kubator00/JSON-DiscordBot/README.md

-# DiscordBot-JSON
+# DiscordBot-PatrickBot

-JSON is Discord Bot for Polish servers using PostgresSQL database.
+Patrick is Discord Bot for Polish servers using PostgresSQL database.

 <h1>❗Features</h1>
 <ul>